EndlessLethe/DeepDraughts/README.md

     - Playing a hundred times is recommended for fixing hidden bugs.
 3. Add pure MCTS as a basic AI
 4. Add AlphaZero-style AI
-    - Implement self-play and data collector with pure MCTS AI
-    - Implement AlphaZero-style AI (AlphaZero MCTS and NN)
+    - Implement AlphaZero-style AI (AlphaZero MCTS and untrained NN).
+    - Running GUI to test.
+    - Implement self-play and data collector with AlphaZero MCTS.
     - Trainning NN with paralleled self-play.